What Is a 1/4 Zip Fleece? Warmth, Bulk & Brand Guide

 That bulk shows up in practical ways.

 It affects whether the chest still looks balanced or starts looking overly full.
-It affects whether the sleeve can still slide comfortably under a shell or jacket.
+It affects whether the sleeve can slide comfortably under a shell or jacket.
 It affects how the collar stands once zipper tape, seam allowance, and fleece thickness all come together.
-It affects whether the garment still feels like a mid-layer or begins behaving more like a light outer piece.
+It affects whether the garment still feels like a mid-layer or starts behaving more like a light outer piece.

 This is where many fleece developments go off track.